gmc-code/PC-microbit-micropython/docs/lessons3/radio_syntax.rst

 ----

 | Those working together should set the group to an integer from 0 to 255 so that only their microbits share messages.
 | Set the length to the maximum value if sending long messages.
-Lengths greater that the deaful may be required if send image strings.
+Lengths greater that the default may be required if sending image strings.

 .. code-block:: python